Kalyani7744/purviewlab/modules/module04.md

     > **Did you know?**
     >
-    > Glossary terms can be related to two different types of contacts. **Experts** are typically business process or subject matter experts.
+    > Glossary terms can be related to two different types of contacts. **Experts** are typically a business process or subject matter experts.
 Where as **Stewards** define the standards for a data object or business term.
 They drive quality standards, nomenclature, rules.

     ![Term Contacts](../images/module04/M4-Update10.1.png)